tushar-nayak/tushar-nayak.github.io/_pages/projects.md

 description: #expanding on my homepage...
 nav: true
 nav_order: 2
-display_categories: [at carnegie mellon - lab, at carnegie mellon - courseworkwork, at manipal, other]
+display_categories: [at carnegie mellon, at carnegie mellon - course projects, at manipal, other]
 horizontal: false
 ---